facelessuser/pyspelling/docs/src/markdown/parsers.md

 ### Raw

-The Raw parser will not bother to detect encoding, and will instead only use the `default_encoding` provided by the user.
-It will return the content a byte string in a single `SourceText` object that will be passed directly to Aspell bypassing additional filters.
+The Raw parser will not bother to detect encoding, it will return the content as a byte string in a single `SourceText` object with the `default_encoding` provided by the user, all of which will be passed directly to Aspell bypassing additional filters.
 It is included via `pyspelling.parsers.raw_parser`.

 ### Text